Saturday Love

 "Saturday Love" is a song performed by American R&B singers Cherrelle and Alexander O'Neal.
 The song was written and produced by Jimmy Jam & Terry Lewis and was released in October 1985.
-It peaked at #2 on the US R&B chart and became a moderate pop hit peaking at #26 on the US Hot 100 in the spring of 1986.
-It reached #6 on the UK singles chart, and #7 on the Irish Singles Chart.
-The song appeared on Cherrelle's gold album, High Priority, on Tabu Records and included an extended spoken dialogue introduction skit set in a bar.
+It peaked at No. 2 on the US R&B chart and became a moderate pop hit peaking at No. 26 on the US Hot 100 in the spring of 1986.
+It reached No. 6 on the UK Singles Chart, No. 4 on the New Zealand Top 40 and No. 7 on the Irish Singles Chart.
+The song appeared on Cherrelle's gold album, High Priority on Tabu Records and included an extended spoken dialogue introduction skit set in a bar.

 In 2007, O'Neal re-recorded the song for his album Alex Loves..., released in February 2008.
 This version featured the vocals of Bianca Lindgreen, a long-time friend of O'Neal's.
-Also in 2008, the special edition EP "Saturday Love - 2008 Remixes" was released, featuring 11 club/house remixes as well as an a cappella version.
+Also in 2008, the special edition EP Saturday Love - 2008 Remixes was released, featuring 11 club/house remixes as well as an a cappella version.
 O'Neal and Cherrelle reunited and performed the song at the 2011 BET Awards and afterwards presented the Best New Artist Award.

-The song has been sampled 92 times.
+The song has been sampled almost 100 times.
 This includes both samples and interpolations.
-Popular songs that sample "Saturday Love" include Junior Jack's "My Feelings," 50 Cent's "I Get It In," Spaceghostpurrp's "Friday," and Charli XCX's "How Can I Not Know What I Need Right Now."
+Popular songs that sample "Saturday Love" include Junior Jack's "My Feelings", 50 Cent's "I Get It In", SpaceGhostPurrp's "Friday" and Charli XCX's "How Can I Not Know What I Need Right Now".

 Keke Wyatt version

-"Saturday Love" is a song recorded by American R&B singer Keke Wyatt featuring Ruben Studdard taken from her third studio album Unbelievable (2011).
-Wyatt's version was produced by "J.R."
+"Saturday Love" was recorded by American R&B singer Keke Wyatt, taken from her third studio album Unbelievable (2011).
+It features Ruben Studdard and was produced by "J.R."
 Hutson.
-The song was released as the lead single on May 24, 2011 worldwide.
+The song was released as the album's lead single on May 24, 2011 worldwide.